SDFIdk/DHMQC/doc/details.md

 ## Guide to setup and usage ##

 See below.
-A more or less complete guide on how to setup the system and run tests can also be found [here](installation.md)
+A more or less complete guide on how to setup the system and run tests can be found [here](installation.md).

-## Dependencies

-The system is set up to work on tiled input pointclouds, while reference data can come from tiled or seamless datasources.
-Mostly a single tile is handled entirely in RAM, so we recommend using a 64-bit system with plenty of RAM (at least 4GB).

-Requires:

-* Python 2.7.x with numpy, GDAL (and scipy for a few scripts).
-* To build binaries: a C-compiler and a git installation.
-* Your environment must be set up so that: subprocess.call(["your_compiler"]) works.
-If you are using osgeo4w you can include a batch script in the etc/ini folder.
-* Typically this won't work on Windows if there are quotes "" in your PATH.
-* To read laz-files slash requires laszip-cli in your PATH

-For windows, dependencies can be installed via [OSGeo4W](http://trac.osgeo.org/osgeo4w/).
-Mingw-64 compilers can be found [here](http://mingw-w64.sourceforge.net/).
-Make sure you choose the right target architecture (e.g. x86_64).

-For some reason the environment setup by OSGeo4W will sometimes produce an UI with a warning ("Python has stopped working") when a sufficiently complex python process terminates.
-This is slightly annoying for automated long running tests.
-To shut it off:

-Open REGEDIT

-Create a key by the name DontShowUI in folder HKEYLOCALMACHINE>Software>Microsoft>Windows>Windowserrorreporting

-Key must be a DWORD and have the value 1 (1)

 ## Reference data